MrWhiteNerdy/store-locator/README.md

 # Store Locator

-View and add store locations on a map
+View and add store locations on a map.

 ## Getting Started